 I use Claude Code for everything.
 Writing code, debugging shit, deploying infrastructure, managing repos, writing articles for this very blog, and even automating browser sessions on the fly.
 It’s become the backbone of how I work.
 But giving an AI agent full access to your system is fucking terrifying — not because Claude is malicious, but because it runs with --dangerously-skip-permissions and has the power to do whatever it wants.
 One bad command and your host is toast.

 The obvious answer is: put it in a container.
 But actually doing that well is a whole other problem.
 I built claudebox to solve it.
-What started as a simple containerized Claude Code wrapper has grown into six different ways to run Claude — each one actually useful, none of them bullshit.
+What started as a simple containerized Claude Code wrapper has grown into seven different ways to run Claude — each one actually useful, none of them bullshit.

 The Rename